-1. If there are regulations prohibiting unauthorized persons from going on board, the prohibition shall be indicated by circular white boards bordered with red, with a red diagonal and a picture of an averting hand in black or, alternatively, circular white boards bordered with red, with a red diagonal and the figure of a pedestrian in black.
+1. If there are regulations prohibiting unauthorized persons from going on board, the prohibition shall be indicated by circular white boards bordered with red, with a red diagonal and the figure of a pedestrian in black.

 The boards shall be placed on the vessel or on the gangway, as circumstances require.
 By derogation from article 3.03 of these Rules, tables shall be about 0,60 m in diameter.